-As at December 31, 2021, the Company held no outstanding foreign exchange contracts (December 31, 2020 - US\$2,600) for economic hedging purposes.
+As at December 31, 2022, the Company held no outstanding foreign exchange contracts (December 31, 2021 - US\$nil).
 Additionally, the Company held a nominal amount of lumber futures contracts.

-During the year ended December 31, 2021, the Company had an outstanding foreign exchange contract to purchase \$200,000 US dollars at an exchange rate of 1.21665 (2020 - \$nil), which completed during the year and was used as partial consideration for the Hixson Acquisition (Note 6).
-A loss of \$1,270 was recognized on this contract and was recorded in Other loss.
+During the comparative year ended December 31, 2021, the Company had an outstanding foreign exchange contract to purchase US\$200,000 at an exchange rate of 1.21665, which was used as partial consideration for the Hixson Acquisition (Note 7).
+A loss of \$1,270 was recognized on this contract and was recorded in Other income (loss).